alexnorell/install-gh-cli-action/README.md

 # Install GH CLI action

 Selfhosted runners do not come with the GH CLI out of the box.
 This action is an easy-to-use way to install it.
+Also support automatically installing the latest release.

 ## Usage